Be on alert |

 Tamperers face fines and jail time

 Resetting, disconnecting or altering a vehicle’s odometer to conceal the true mileage is called "odometer tampering."
-It is illegal for anyone to tamper with an odometer or to sell a vehicle knowing that the odometer has been tampered with.
+It is illegal for anyone to tamper with an odometer, or to knowingly sell a vehicle with a tampered odometer without disclosing it to the purchaser.

 Whether tampering is done by a backyard mechanic who resets the odometer before trading for a new car, by a person who buys a gadget to keep miles from registering on the odometer, by a dealer who contracts with a "reconditioning" firm, or by a multi-state used car mill, odometer tampering violates state and federal laws, and is punishable by fines, imprisonment or both.